Octanne/McInterface/README.md

 # McInterface
 Minecraft Server Panel

-To add a server copy / paste & complete one of the exemple file on "rcon/servers" folder.
+To add a server copy / paste & complete one of the exemple file on "rcon/server" folder.
 Don't forget to add it on the serverList in settings.php

-They have no other file to edit than : settings.php and server config in "/rcon/servers"
+They have no other files to edit than settings.php and server config in "/rcon/server".